BOJ may rattle global bond markets as Fed seen on hold

 The ECB's move intensified worries that major central banks are running out of tools to aid their economies.

-The BOJ will undertake a comprehensive review of its monetary policy at its Sept.
-20-21 meeting, and there is speculation it may lower short-term interest rates deeper into negative territory and change its bond purchasing program.
+The BOJ will undertake a comprehensive review of its current monetary policy at the its Sept.
+20-21 meeting, amid speculation it may lower short-term interest rates deeper into negative territory and change its bond purchasing program.

 Fed Chair Yellen and other U.S. policy-makers, who will convene during the same period as their Japanese counterparts, are widely expected to leave their benchmark policy rate unchanged in a range of 0.25-0.50 percent.
 They will likely keep the door open for a rate increase by year-end.